|CALIFORNIA IANDS GROUPS

 and his scientific curiosity was piqued.
 Those stories were the beginning of a years-long study.

 I was looking down at my own body from up above and saw doctors and nurses fighting for my life.
 I could hear what they were saying.
-Then I got a warm feeling
+Then I got a warm feeling and

-once again and shot back into my body.
+and shot back into my body.
 I was furious that the doctors had brought me back.

 Just about every description of a near-death experience is this beautiful.
 People feel connected and supported.
 They grasp how the universe works.
 They experience